 The Invaded State (4) occurs when invasive plant species invade adjacent native grassland communities and displace the native species.
 Data suggest that native species diversity declines significantly when invasive species exceed 30 percent of the plant community.
-Non-native perennial grasses, such as crested wheatgrass and Kentucky bluegrass are the most widespread concerns.
+The non-native perennial grass crested wheatgrass is the greatest concern on this ecological site.
 Crested wheatgrass has been planted on an estimated 20 million acres in the western U.S. since the 1930s (Holechek, 1981).
 It is extremely drought tolerant, establishes readily on a variety of soil types, has high seedling vigor, and can dominate the seedbank of invaded grasslands (Rogler and Lorenz, 1983; Henderson and Naeth, 2005).
-Kentucky bluegrass is widespread throughout the Northern Great Plains (Toledo et al., 2014) and mainly affects the moister portions of this site.
-It is very competitive and displaces native species by forming dense root mats, altering nitrogen cycling, and having allelopathic effects on germination (DeKeyser et al., 2013).
-It may also alter soil surface hydrology and modify soil surface structure (Toledo et al., 2014).
-Plant communities dominated by Kentucky bluegrass have significantly less cover of native grass and forb species (Toledo et al., 2014; DeKeyser et al., 2009).
-Smooth brome is less widespread, but it may also become a concern in some areas.
+Plant communities dominated by crested wheatgrass have significantly less cover of native grass and forb species (Heidinga and Wilson, 2002).
 Invasive grass species can invade relatively undisturbed grasslands, and it is not clear what triggers them to displace native species.
-In some cases, they have been found to substantially increase under longterm grazing exclusion (DeKeyser et al., 2009, 2013; Grant et al., 2009), but a consistent correlation to grazing management practices cannot be made at this time.
-Noxious weeds such as leafy spurge and Canada thistle are not widespread in MLRA 53A, but they can be a concern in localized areas.
+Proximity to seeded areas is likely a major contributing factor as crested wheatgrass cover decreases with increasing distance from seeded areas (Heidinga and Wilson, 2002).
+Noxious weeds such as leafy spurge are not widespread in MLRA 53A, but they can be a concern in localized areas.
 These species are very aggressive perennials.
 They typically displace native species and dominate ecological function when they invade a site.
 In some cases, these species can be suppressed through intensive management (herbicide application, biological control, or intensive grazing management).
 Control efforts are unlikely to eliminate noxious weeds, but their density can be sufficiently suppressed so that species composition and structural complexity are similar to that of the Contemporary Reference State (2).
 However, cessation of control methods will most likely result in recolonization of the site by the noxious species.